 Many of them come with a separate, smaller amplifier that gets installed right alongside the in-ceiling speaker.
 Others will have a “baffle box” that is connected to the speaker head so that it’s all one unit.

-Active in-ceiling speakers are perfect for both the home theater system and a business environment.
+Active in-ceiling speakers are perfect for both the home theater system and a business environment, in fact, they’re even suited for in the wall which we touched on in our guide.
 They work well with projected images, music streaming, and even karaoke nights with the family.

 And you can still use a receiver with these active speakers.
 In fact, some home theater owners still prefer to use their receiver with any of their active speakers.
 The increased functionality you get with a receiver adds options beyond simply amplification.

 Lithe Audio Bluetooth speakers are one such model of active in-ceiling speakers.
-For a Lithe Audio in-ceiling installation, you will need a Lithe Audio Bluetooth Master Speaker (on Amazon), as well as Lithe Audio Bluetooth Slave Speakers (also on Amazon).
+For a Lithe Audio in-ceiling installation, you will need a Lithe Audio Bluetooth Master Speaker (on Amazon), as well as Lithe Audio Bluetooth Slave Speakers (on Amazon).

 One last note here, if you’re taking the plunge into in-ceiling speakers, be sure to read through our article on installing a backbox for the speakers to prevent sound pollution.